 Readers would recall the shattering financial contagion in the region at the eruption of the global financial crisis and credit crunch in the last quarter of 2007.
 This led to the later collapse of the Trinidad and Tobago-based CLICO group and the unravelling of the Ponzi scheme operated by the Antigua and Barbuda-based Stanford group.
-These groups held billions …..To continue reading, login or subscribe now.
+These groups held billions of US dollars in financial liabilities across Caricom.

 In the wake of this, there was a flurry of regional political gatherings and consultations among technicians and financial experts.
 There was a strong consensus then, which I shared, calling for among other things 1) a more proactive regional approach to the on-going global financial liberalization; and 2) the accelerated deepening of the integration of the Region’s financial system.
 Indeed I remember clearly a former regional Finance Minister privately pleading for a single Caricom currency.

 While it was not then specified whether this would be in addition to existing national currencies, or whether it would replace them, this was considered a detail that could be addressed by the Region’s technicians.
 I am certain that this well-intentioned consensus derived from the widely perceived “success” of the Eurozone, and other striking advances in regional integration being pioneered by the European Union.